 Mbox2XML is a free Windows application for backing up one or mbox files (folders) in a .XML file that can be displayed using a modern browser such as IE, Firefox or Opera.
 This converts any HTML messages to plain text.
 The user has the option to include attachments.
 It uses UTF-8 encoding, which provides support for most character sets.

-MboxViewer is a free utility to view the contents of mbox files, with full MIME support.
+MboxViewer is a free utility to view the contents of mbox files, with full MIME support, the ability to open mbox files larger than 4GB, and view attachments.
 It has a Windows executable and sources that are wxWidgets compatible.
-It is still alpha code (I had to click twice on a few messages to view them for example) but is usable.
 It is much easier to use than alternatives such as configuring a Windows version of Mutt or Pine.

 Message Checker is a web based utility to check whether a message is well-formatted based on several standards, tradition, and the practices advocated by Dan's Mail Format Site.
 You need to either copy and paste the raw source of a message or upload a .EML file to it to have it analyze a message.
 View -> Message Source (or Control-U) will view a messages source.
 File -> Save As -> File will save a message as a .EML file.

 Gmail Notifier Pro is a commercial Windows program that can notify you of new messages from numerous email providers, calendar services, social networks, document and news sources.
 It is not limited to just Gmail and Google Apps, as the name implies.
 The free version is limited to checking two accounts.
 Its possible to configure it to notify of you new mail in specific folders in a IMAP account.